Growing Sweet Peas

 Growing Sweet Pea Tips

 Plant out in spring when the risk of frost has passed.
-Sweet peas are half hardy so can go out earlier than bedding plants but avoid spells of cold wet weather
+Sweet peas are half hardy so can go out earlier than bedding plants but avoid spells of cold wet weather.
+Sweet peas will withstand cold but if frost threatens, although hardy, they are best protected with a fleece.

 Provide support trellis, obelisk or a frame to climb up